What is a Munro Map?

 What is not a road map...

-• It is not a list of features and/or components, nor should it include job stories, user stories, or "jobs to be done"; these are too granular for a road-map.
+It is not a list of features and components, nor should it include job stories, user stories, or "jobs to be done"; these are too granular for a road map.

-• A successful road map is not a Gantt chart.
-Waterfall connections (dependencies) won't work for this level of planning.
+A successful road map is not a Gantt chart, and waterfall connections (dependencies) won't work for this level of planning.

-There are many products out there that there sole job is to create a road map.
-However, almost all of them fail to actually be a road map.
+There are many products out there whose sole job is creating a road map.
+However, almost all of them fail to be a road map.
 They have dates and timelines.
 They look like Gantt charts.
-They are waterfall tools trying to make it in an agile world.
+They are waterfall tools trying to survive in an agile world.

-Munro Maps looks at the road map more like, well, a road map.
-If you are travelling from point A to point B there are many options along the way, milestones to see, decisions to make, data to capture (direction, speed, happiness of the travellers, etc).
-Why should a product (or project, or company) road map be any different.
+Munro Maps considers a road map more like, well, a road map.
+If you are travelling from point A to point B, there are many options along the way, milestones to see, decisions to make, and data to capture (direction, speed, happiness of the travellers, etc.).
+Why should a product (or project or company) road map be any different?

-Munro Maps use the concept of mountains (see What is a Munro?) to create a sense of urgency and direction.
-We start at the bottom of the mountain at the base camp (or The "Now House") and we want to get to our destination at the top - our goal.
+Munro Maps uses the concept of mountains (see What is a Munro?) to create a sense of urgency and direction.
+We start at the bottom of the mountain at the base camp (or The "Now House") and want to reach our destination at the top - our goal.

-As a team working on a product (or project or within a company) we want to succeed.
+As a team working on a product (or project or within a company), we want to succeed.
 We want to reach the goal (see What is Munro Bagging?).
-By creating a directed graph to represent the mountain we can create nodes - representing initiatives - and vertices - representing dependency, relative-time and estimated-length of the initiative or whatever suits your business or road map's purpose.
+By creating a directed graph to represent the mountain, we can create nodes—representing initiatives—and vertices—representing dependency, relative time, and estimated length of the initiative or whatever suits your business or road map's purpose.

-By using familiar agile techniques of cards (see What is a Munro Card?) and walls - yes physical things - we can create a Munro Map within a few hours.
+By using familiar agile techniques involving cards (see What is a Munro Card?) and walls—yes, physical things—we can create a Munro Map within a few hours.

-From the research I have conducted and presenting this at a number of conferences and workshops the outcomes are far beyond those of "traditional road mapping techniques".
-Participants are able to create a road map quickly and with great detail, through collaboration and communication (Individuals and Interactions Over Processes and Tools).
+From the research I have conducted and presented at a number of conferences and workshops, the outcomes are far beyond those of "traditional road mapping techniques."
+Participants are able to create a road map quickly and with great detail through collaboration and communication (Individuals and Interactions Over Processes and Tools).